PFund-Software-Ltd/pfeed/README.md

 PFeed allows traders to download historical, paper, and live data from various data sources, both free and paid, and stores them into a local data lake using [MinIO](https://min.io/).

-It is designed to be used alongside [PFund](https://github.com/PFund-Software-Ltd/pfund) — a complete algo-trading framework for TradFi, CeFi and DeFi with native support for machine learning models, or as a standalone package.
+It is designed to be used alongside [PFund](https://github.com/PFund-Software-Ltd/pfund) — A Complete Algo-Trading Framework for Machine Learning, TradFi, CeFi and DeFi ready.
+Supports Vectorized and Event-Driven Backtesting, Paper and Live Trading.

 <details>
 <summary>Table of Contents</summary>